GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 	- If significantly disturbed, consider re-spinning at 12,000g for 5 minutes before trying to remove the aqueous phase again
 2. Add 150uL 100% ethanol, thoroughly mix via pipetting up and down, then move to pre-labeled 1.5mL DNA lo-bind tube
 3. Briefly vortex each sample before incubating for 2 minutes at room temperature
-4. Centrifuge at 5,000g for 5 minutes at 4ºC (Program 3)
+4. Centrifuge at 5,000g for 5 minutes at 4ºC
 5. Aspirate out the phenol-ethanol supernatant, going back in with a smaller pipette (P200) tip to remove all excess liquid

 Work can now move to the biosafety cabinet/laminar flow hood